Mummidivaram

-Mummidivaram is a town in Konaseema district of Andhra Pradesh, India.
+Mummidivaram is a town in Dr. B.R.
+Ambedkar Konaseema district of Andhra Pradesh, India.
 The Mummidivaram revenue block was formed out of the Amalapuram tehsil in July 1969.
 It is the second largest town in Konaseema district.

 Geography

 Mummidivaram is located at 16.6500°N 82.1167°E. It has an average elevation of 0 meters (0 feet).

 Governance

 The town was upgraded from Gram panchayat to Nagar panchayat on 23 June 2011.

 Politics

 Mummidivaram is an assembly constituency in Andhra Pradesh.
 There are 1,89,229 registered voters as on 10.01.2012 in Mummidivaram constituency (2nd largest in East Godavari district).